 Our crews are trained to identify items that should go to specialist recyclers (e.g., mattresses, WEEE, hazardous materials) rather than assuming everything is general waste.
 This reduces contamination in recycling streams and improves the overall recycling percentage.
 We also run internal audits and job-by-job recovery logs so that every clearance contributes to learning and process refinement.

-Electric low-carbon van used for local waste and reuse collections Sustainability goes beyond recycling percentages.
+A young man with dark hair, a beard, and a light purple shirt is standing in a kitchen, smiling at the camera while holding a blue recycling bin filled with glass bottles and jars of various colors, including green and clear.
+Behind him, a woman with dark hair tied back in a bun, wearing a light grey top, is seen in the background, near a white tiled wall and wooden kitchen cabinets, appearing to be involved in household tasks.
+The kitchen environment includes a stainless steel sink, a green container, and kitchen utensils visible on the countertop.
+The scene depicts a domestic setting focused on recycling or rubbish disposal, with natural lighting illuminating the space, implying a clean and organized environment, possibly in London, UK, related to rubbish removal services by Flat Clearance Kensington.
+Sustainability goes beyond recycling percentages.
 We operate a fleet of low-carbon vans — hybrid and fully electric vehicles where route and payload allow — to transport materials to local transfer stations and charity partners.
 These low-emission vehicles are used for short urban hops around Kensington and adjacent boroughs to cut emissions and noise in built-up areas.
 Where electric vehicles are not yet practical for heavy loads, we deploy modern Euro-6 engines and carefully planned trip consolidation to keep carbon intensity low.

 Education and community engagement are part of what makes a true sustainable rubbish area.
 Our teams provide succinct, practical advice to residents on how to separate waste for better outcomes, and we coordinate collections with local charity pick-up schedules to maximise reuse opportunities.
 We support community clear-outs, estate refurbishments and smaller tenancy turnovers with the same reuse-first ethos.